What’s that bug in my Aquarium?

 While nematodes are generally harmless, they do serve as an important indicator of the health of your aquarium.
 A large number of nematodes could suggest that you’re overfeeding your fish, or that you’re not keeping the tank clean enough.
 They feed on debris, decaying plant matter, and other organic material in the water, so a high nematode population could indicate an abundance of such material.

 Despite their tiny size, nematodes play a significant role in the aquatic ecosystem.
-They help to break down organic material and contribute to nutrient cyclingOpens in a new tab. in the tank.
+They help to break down organic material and contribute to nutrient cycling in the tank.
 Observing these wriggling roundworms in your aquarium can be a fascinating insight into the complexity of aquatic life.
 However, always remember that a balance in their population is essential for a healthy and thriving aquarium.

 Planarian Flatworms